 Beginning with drawing from the historic plaster casts in the Academy’s collection and transitioning to the live model, this course examines multiple drafting strategies for both long and short poses.
 Guided by lectures, weekly class demonstrations, and personalized demonstrations, students will create observational drawings while studying material considerations, problem solving, “finishing”, as well as anatomy, tone, gesture, proportion, and perspective.
 This course is designed for the student wishing to improve their drawing skills or to build a portfolio of work.

 Students will learn basic proportions for the human form, and study methods for judging proportional relationships related to the figure.
 Emphasis will be on understanding the structure of the body and head, through basic anatomy and historical systems of drawing.
 Techniques for using charcoal and conte will be emphasized, with students eventually working on toned paper with black and white media.
-NOTE: Nude models may be present during some sessions of this course.
+NOTE: Nude models will be present during this course.

 My Approach to Teaching: